groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/xlsx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Locate Signatures in XLSX Documents with C# Integration"
+head_title: "Search electronic signatures in XLSX with C#"
 head_description: "Utilize the robust capabilities of the GroupDocs.Signature for .NET API to efficiently search and retrieve signatures embedded in XLSX documents, including PDFs, Word, Excel, Presentations, and Images."

 ############################# Header ############################
-title: "Effortlessly Search for Signatures in XLSX Files Using GroupDocs.Signature"
+title: "Effortlessly search for electronic signatures in XLSX files"
 description: "Seamlessly extract a comprehensive list of electronic signatures embedded across various formats like PDFs, Word, Excel, Presentations, and Images, all powered by GroupDocs.Signature for .NET."
 subtitle: "GroupDocs.Signature for .NET"